 Before installing wainscoting around corners, measure the distance between the last panel and the corner on each adjacent wall.
 Then, mark up two panels with the necessary dimensions before cutting to size with a circular saw.
 Make sure the panels are clamped down before making your cuts.

+If your design includes additional trim, such as a chair rail, follow the same instructions you used to install the baseboard molding.
+Once finished, it’s time to put your nose to the grindstone.
 If you haven’t already, take your time filling in every last gap and seam in your wainscoting before painting or staining.
 This methodical approach will ensure a blemish-free finish once you wrap up your wainscot installation.

 Rosie is the host of Rosie on the House, a radio show for home-improvement advice on stations throughout the Phoenix area.
 When he isn't on the radio helping out homeowners, Rosie is traveling around the country sharing his two decades of experience with others in the remodeling industry.

 What Do You Think?

 Have thoughts on installing wainscoting?
 We're listening.
 Head over to Twitter or Facebook, and use #dumpstersblog to join the conversation.